1. Why are you so interested in the Kurds?

 Sometimes also my colleagues pay me, for example when I give workshops (in negotiating, creative thinking and freelancing abroad) when I am in the Netherlands.
 I also give individual training to freelance journalists who want to enhance their business.
 For more information, click here.

-I have had some legal costs in 2015, connected to my prosecution for ‘making propaganda for a terrorist organisation’ (I was acquitted) and to my expulsion from Turkey.
-These costs were covered by the Media Legal Defence Initiative, Dutch Persvrijheidsfonds (Press Freedom Fund) and the Dutch journalists union NVJ.
+I have had some legal costs in 2015 and 2016, connected to my prosecution for ‘making propaganda for a terrorist organisation’ (I was acquitted) and to my expulsion from Turkey.
+These costs were covered by the Media Legal Defence Initiative, the European Centre for Press and Media Freedom, Dutch Persvrijheidsfonds (Press Freedom Fund) and the Dutch journalists union NVJ.

 The helmet and flak jacket that I take on reporting trips to violent areas of Kurdistan was donated to me by the Dutch company EnGarde, the armoured plates to strengthen the jacket were financed by the International Women’s Media Foundation.